rymane/katacoda-scenarios/CI/step3.md

 - `expect`:
 - `it(name, fn, timeout)`: Runs a test.
 The first argument defines the tests name, the second is a function that contains the expectations to test, and the third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).

+The Jest API covers much more functionality than included in this tutorial.
+Explore the [Jest documentation](https://jestjs.io/docs/api) if you are curious.

 ### Mocking the data model